apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/custom-directives.md

 ## Configuration Labeling

 The easiest way to create a custom directive is to simply assign a new name for a certain configuration of one or more existing directives.
-In fact, most of the predefined akka-http directives can be considered named configurations of more low-level directives.
+In fact, most of the predefined pekko-http directives can be considered named configurations of more low-level directives.

 The basic technique is explained in the chapter about Composing Directives, where, for example, a new directive